YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

    Before continuing further, *back up your code*.
 The following steps can remove context and lead to over-minimizing scripts, hiding underlying issues.
    Check out :ref:`using_yosys/bugpoint:Why context matters` to learn more.

+When a problem is occurring many steps into a script, minimizing the design at the start of the script isn't always enough to identify the cause of the issue.
+Each extra step of the script can lead to larger sections of the input design being needed for the specific problem to be preserved until it causes a crash.
+So to find the smallest possible reproducer it can sometimes be helpful to remove commands prior to the failure point.

 - try ``write_rtlil <design.il>; design -reset; read_rtlil <design.il>;`` before
   the failure point